SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 For example, "Fade to Black" is commonly used to visually signal the end of a scene or when changing from one subject to another.

-Feedback example: "Fade in from black to start the video."
+Feedback example: "2:22, fade in from black to start the video."

 ### 23. Video Rendering